nvogel/doc/kubernetes/security.md

 ### client-ca-file

 If set, any request presenting a client certificate signed by one of the authorities in the client-ca-file is authenticated with an identity.
+If a client certificate is presented and verified, the common name of the subject is used as the user name for the request.
+Client certificates can also indicate a user’s group memberships using the certificate’s organization fields.
+To include multiple group memberships for a user, include multiple organization fields in the certificate.

 ## Serviceaccount private keys (which aren’t signed by a certificate authority)